kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 # Week 2
 • Using face_rec.py to recognize the perosn in the picture taken by NAO robot

-• facesrec.py is able to print the names of the faces   NAO has already learned using "learn face " module in Choregraphe.
+• facesrec.py is able to print the names of the faces.
+NAO has already learned the face using "learn face " module in Choregraphe.

 • Storing the data from face_rec.py to a .txt file ( Persons name and date and time of pic taken )

 # Week 4

-Plan
+Plan for upcoming week:

-• Creating a website and stroing the data from .txt file.
+• Creating a website and storing the data from .txt file, which is created by NAO.

+# Week 9

+Report:
+• The website is taking the data from the .txt file created by NAO.
+The website shows which students are present and are absent.